Music is a great way to add emotion and impact to a video. But where can you find royalty-free music online?

 On an Android phone, audio tracks can easily be saved to a folder.
 On an iPhone, you’ll need to download the track you want, and either transfer it to iTunes or upload it to a cloud-based storage system like Dropbox or Google Drive.
 From here, you can import the track into a video editing app like LumaFusion, iMovie and KineMaster.

-Here’s an example of a video package with music, produced by manual contributors Anh Pham and Nora Zheng.
+Here’s an example of a video package with music, produced by our Manual contributors Anh Pham and Nora Zheng.